Japhilko/DataAnalysis/README.md

 # Data Analysis

-My research on data analysis
+This is a synopsis on my findings on data analysis.